tartley/tartley.github.io/posts/onegin-vs-new-super-mario-bros.md

 these two masterpieces, which I was lucky enough to witness and complete, respectively, in the last few days.
-For reasons that I'm sure need no explanation, I've opted to review them side-by-side in a single post.\
+For reasons that I'm sure need no explanation, I've opted to review them side-by-side in a single post.

 **History**

 ![](/files/2007/03/nes_super_mario_bros.png)
-*Pushkin's original novel, seen here in the English translation.*
+*: Pushkin's original novel, seen here in the English translation.*

 The story of Onegin derives from a Russian novel-in-verse, *Eugene Onegin* written by Aleksandr Pushkin over the period from 1823 to 1837.